elemica/elemica-suggest/README.md

   - metadata: (optional) Some additional metadata text associated with the suggestion.
 - valueInput: A jQuery object representing the DOM node which will receive the value selected by the user.
-- clearIncompleteSearchInput: (optional) Indicates whether typeahead input should be cleared on focus lost if one of the suggested values was not selected.
-Defaults to 'true'.
 - minimumSearchTermLength: (optional) The minimum number of characters the end-user needs to type in the text box before elemica-suggest starts making suggestions.
 - selectionIndicatorTarget: (optional) A function that takes in a jQuery object that represents